Hell in a Cell (2019): Preliminary matches

 The actual pay-per-view began with Becky Lynch defending the Raw Women's Championship against Sasha Banks in a Hell in a Cell match.
 Before the match began, Banks attacked Lynch, leading to the two fighting outside the cell, where Banks gained the upper hand.
 After Banks gloated inside the cell, Lynch slammed the cell door into Banks, and once both superstars were inside the ring, the match officially started.
 After Lynch gained the upper hand on Banks with the chain that locked the door, Lynch locked the door with the chain herself.
 Lynch and Banks then introduced a ladder, a table, and chairs into the proceedings.
 Outside the ring, Banks performed a Meteora from the ring apron on Lynch into the ladder, which was leaning against the cell wall, for a nearfall.
 Banks then focused on injuring Lynch's arm before performing another Meteora on Lynch, who was seated on a chair, for a nearfall.
 The momentum shifted when Lynch dropkicked Banks from the ring apron into the cell wall.
 Lynch then performed an Exploder suplex on Banks into the cell wall.
 Back inside the ring, Lynch sent Banks face first onto the chair for a nearfall.
 Lynch then performed a top-rope dropkick on Banks, who was holding the chair, for a nearfall, after which, Banks rolled out of the ring to retrieve a kendo stick.
 After using it to momentarily take down Lynch, Banks wedged two other kendo sticks into the corner of the cell and attempted to send Lynch into them, however, Lynch blocked and sent Banks face first into them.
 Lynch then performed a dropkick from the ring apron on Banks, who was seated on a chair being held up by those kendo sticks, and followed up with a top-rope leg drop back inside the ring for another nearfall.
 As Lynch set up the table, Banks performed a Backstabber on Lynch.
 After avoiding being powerbombed through the table, Banks sent Lynch through the table with a Meteora for another nearfall.
 Banks then retrieved another kendo stick and used it to apply the Bank Statement, but Lynch escaped by crawling out of the ring and repeatedly struck Banks with the kendo stick.
 Banks then sent Lynch face first into the chair that was sticking off the cell wall.
-In the closing moments, with Lynch knocked out inside the ring, Banks threw several chairs in the ring and struck Lynch multiple times with one of the chairs.
-However, while Banks was on the middle rope, Lynch intercepted Banks with a chair shot and followed up with an Exploder suplex onto the chairs.
+In the closing moments, with Lynch knocked out inside the ring, Banks threw several chairs in the ring and struck Lynch 23 times with one of the chairs with a couple of chair shots to the head.
+However, while Banks was on the middle rope, Lynch intercepted Banks with a light punch and followed up with an Exploder suplex onto the chairs.
 Lynch applied the Dis-arm-her, and Banks submitted after attempting to grab Lynch's hair to escape.
 As a result, Lynch retained the title.